If you're a teenager who loves scary stories, horror books are a great way to keep you on the edge of your seat.

 The story is staged in an old house where the undead wanders.

 Amidst the surge of youth fantasy novels, the mysterious and melancholic style of supernatural horror is popular.
 "Anna Dressed in Blood" is just such a work that blends the two perfectly containing both spirit-hunting elements and a lot of thriller scenes mixed with black humor.
-Its sequel "Girl of Nightmares" ("Girl fo Nightmares") will be published in August 2012.
+Its sequel "Girl of Nightmares" ("Girl of Nightmares") will be published in August 2012.

 Cas Lowood inherited an unusual profession from his father: hunting down "dead people."
 His father had been in this profession before he was alive until he was killed by an evil spirit he pursued, and his father left Case with a mysterious and terrifying "Holy Blade".

-With this knife, Case traveled to different towns and villages with his mother witch, and a cat capable of smelling ghosts.
 They pursued the folklore wherever they went, tried to contact the undead who died violently, hunted down the ghosts with deep grievances, and prevented them from harming innocent people.

 Keith and his party came to a small town to search for the undead called "Anna in Blood" in the legend.
 Case thinks this is just a trial of the usual spirit hunting operations: search, capture, and hunt.
 But this is not the case.
 He found that the girl he was about to face was full of unprecedented anger and curse.